antoniou/go-crawler/README.md

 O(max(N, M))
 ```

+## Performance
+At the moment there are 4 asynchronous workers that handle the crawling.
+Components are working in parallel and are communicating asynchronously, however each component is currently single threaded.

+To improve performance, we can have multiple workers of each type waiting to receive and process work.
+To achieve this, we'd need to extract the channels from each individual component, so that each channel can have multiple receivers.

 ## Future Work/Improvements:
-1. Parallelize implementation even further
+1. Parallelize implementation even further as described in [Performance](#Performance)
-1. Bloom Filter False-positive Rate:
+1. Bloom Filter False-positive Rate: We make use of [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter?oldformat=true) to detect whether a page has been crawled or not.
+If the size of the bloom filters is not adequately large, it can have a false positive response.
+To deal with this, we'd have to create an adequately large filter.
 1. URLs that time-out
-1. Use robots.txt and existing sitemap
+1. Use robots.txt and existing sitemap to also increase performance
 1. At the moment, the crawler limits itself within a single scheme (e.g, http).
 For example, if  http://www.example.com is given as input, the crawler will not follow links to https://www.example.com/about.
-This is an improvement that the crawler needs
+This is an improvement that the crawler needs.